ListFEATURED

 Anime Movies in Indian Theatres Released in 2024

 2024 continued the trend of increasing anime film releases in India, showcasing a mix of established franchises and standalone titles.
 The year began with Digimon Adventure 02: The Beginning, followed by a re-release of Suzume by PVR Inox Pictures and Comix Wave.
-Demon Slayer: Kimetsu no Yaiba – To the Hashira Training (Sony Pictures India, Crunchyroll) grossed ₹5.19 crore in its first week3.
+Demon Slayer: Kimetsu no Yaiba – To the Hashira Training (Sony Pictures India, Crunchyroll) grossed ₹5.19 crore in its first week.

 The popular Spy × Family franchise expanded into film with Spy × Family Code: White (PVR Inox Pictures), which was also made available for free on Muse India’s YouTube channel for a limited time, starting December 2, 2024.